North Carolina Cancer Prevention and Control Branch

 The Cancer Prevention and Control Branch consist of three programs that work to ensure a comprehensive and collaborative approach to addressing the state’s cancer burden.

-The North Carolina Comprehensive Cancer Program (NCCCP) assesses the burden of cancer, works with an advisory committee to determine priorities, and implement and evaluate a cancer prevention and control plan for the state.
-NCCCP is working in communities to:
+The North Carolina Comprehensive Cancer Control Program (NC CCCP) assesses the burden of cancer, works with an advisory committee to determine priorities, and implement and evaluate a cancer prevention and control plan for the state.
+NC CCCP is working in communities to:

 - Promote healthy lifestyles and recommended cancer testing;